cloud66/help-old/_posts/tutorials/1993-09-26-running-rake-tasks.md

 ## Introduction
 You can choose to run your rake tasks automatically or manually.
 Running them automatically involves either scheduling them by using the rake task add-on or by using deploy hooks.
 Alternatively, you can run them manually on your server.
 This guide will walk you through each of these.

 ### Scheduled
-Please read more about this [rake task add-in](/add-ins/rake-task.html) in the documentation.
+Read more about the [rake task add-in](http://help.cloud66.com/stack-definition/rake-task.html) in the documentation.

 ### Deployment hooks

-You can use [deploy hooks](/stack-features/deploy-hooks.html) to execute your rake task at any point of your deployment.
+You can use [deploy hooks](http://help.cloud66.com/deployment/deploy-hooks.html) to execute your rake task at any point of your deployment.

 Simply add a bash script to your stack that contains the rake task: for example, create the file `/.cloud66/scripts/rake_task.sh` as below:

 <pre class="prettyprint">
 &#35;!/bin/bash
-$ cd $STACK&#95;PATH
+cd $STACK&#95;PATH
-$ bundle exec rake your:task
+bundle exec rake your:task
 </pre>

 Then, add a deploy&#95;hook to execute the above script on each deploy: create the file `.cloud66/deploy_hooks.yml` as below: